 Portfolio Company Spotlight: Isharya & 3D Printing

 Indian art has been so enduring because it transcends beyond just visuals.
-It influences other areas of life including entertainment, spirituality, health, fashion, relationships, marriage, school, work and even jewelry.
-In fact, “the Indian subcontinent has the longest continuous legacy of jewellery-making in the world, with a history of over 5,000 years” (source).
-Such a long history must mean that humans all over the globe relate with the symbolism conveyed in Indian jewelry.
+It influences other areas of life including entertainment, spirituality, health, fashion, relationships, marriage, school, work, and even jewelry.
+In fact, “the Indian subcontinent has the longest continuous legacy of jewelry-making in the world, with a history of over 5,000 years.”
+Such a long history must mean that humans all over the globe relate to the symbolism conveyed in Indian jewelry.

 Reimagining How Indian Jewelry is Made

 Isharya, a company Tandon Group invested in, has become a leader in the high-end Indian fashion jewelry market.
 While Isharya has operated since 2004 and has achieved success, we believe it is poised to make even greater progress with the ongoing development of its 3D printed jewelry collection.

 You can see actual 3D printing in action in Isharya’s short demo video here.
 It’s showcases lasers, gold, artwork, and amazing jewelry.
 (If you haven’t watched it yet, watch it now!
 Really, it’s worth it.)

 Jewelry is a great candidate for 3D printing because it can lower the cost of production and get popular pieces into the hands of everyday people.
 In the near future, people will be able to replicate designs they love with cheaper material constituents and, therefore, be able to afford them.

 While some people worry that the overall quality of jewelry might decline, there’s no need to worry.
 3D printing has come a long way in the last 10 years.
 It’s now finally possible to create intricate, precise and beautiful pieces of jewelry from a wide variety of materials.